Paid Sick Leave under California Law and PAGA

 The court of appeal found that language in the Healthy Workplaces Act limiting the types of damages that could be brought in cases brought “on behalf of the public as provided for under applicable state law” did not include PAGA claims.
 Rather, it refers to the different statutory scheme found in the Unfair Competition Law (Bus. and Prof. Code § 17200, et seq.).

 If you have questions about your right to paid sick leave under California law, please feel free to contact the attorneys at Hunter Pyle Law to make use of our free and confidential intake process.
-You can reach us at inquire@hunterpylelaw.com, www.hunterpylelaw.com, of (510) 444-4400.
+You can reach us at inquire@hunterpylelaw.com, www.hunterpylelaw.com, or (510) 444-4400.